google/applied-machine-learning-intensive/v2/06_other_models/04_knn/slides.md

 <!--
 Let's say we have information about a particular wine's sulphur dioxide and chloride content, and we want to be able to say whether the wine is red or white.
 Let's approach this problem using KNN.

 Consider this graph of sulphur dioxide vs. chloride.
 Think of the colored dots as our training set.
-It is labeled, so we know whether each wine in the training set is actually red or white and the datapoints are colored accordingly.
+It is labeled, so we know whether each wine in the training set is actually red or white and the data points are colored accordingly.

 Assume we have a new wine for which we know the sulphur dioxide and chloride content (colored in grey).
 We want to know if it is red or white.